-Portable equipment, such as laptops, eye-trackers, camcorders, and voice recorders, is also available.
+Portable equipment, such as laptops (Windows/macOS), tablets (iOS/Android), eye-tracking devices, camcorders, and voice recorders, are also available.
 All software is available on in-lab and portable computers.

-The Center will provide basic instructions on how to use the equipment and software.
+The URC will provide basic instructions on how to use the equipment and software.
 Study design and research integrity are the responsibility of the researcher.

 We are open during normal business hours: 9:00 AM–5:00 PM, Monday–Friday.
 Use of the lab is by appointment only.
 We do not accept walk-in lab usage or equipment rentals.